Amelia Short: My transgender story and how my inclusive local cricket club helped me

 "I started off by telling my closest team-mate who I knew well outside of cricket.
 After I spoke to her, I knew that I was in good hands and knew that talking to the rest of the team would be relatively easy and everyone would be just as accepting as she was."

-Moving beyond her immediate circle, there was one person in the club that Short knew she could rely on and he would be one of the first she shared hew news with.
+Moving beyond her immediate circle, there was one person in the club that Short knew she could rely on and he would be one of the first she shared her news with.

 Her lifelong coach, Tom Jones, who had made her feel so welcome in her first cricket lesson, once again provided the support she needed and more.